 If you have registered with these forums, you must log in to take advantage of the personalization of settings.
 To log in, look in the upper right-hand corner of your screen for the "Log In" link.
-This link will take you to a page where you can enter your Username (email address) and Password.
+This link will take you to a page where you can enter your Login Name (or email address) and Password.
 Keep in mind that the password is always case-sensitive.
 This means that the software considers "S" and "s" to be different characters.

-Once you have entered your Username (email address) and Password, you'll be brought to your Starting View.
+Once you have entered your Login Name (or email address) and Password, you'll be brought to your Starting View.
 (You can change the page used for your Default Starting View by clicking "Edit Preferences" in the Forum Navigation island.)
 If you have any Private Messages waiting for you, you'll see a flashing envelope on the My Messages island.
-(Note that this only applies if the Private Messaging feature has been enabled by the Administrators of the board.)
+(Note that this only applies if the Private Messaging feature has been enabled by the Administrators of the forum.)

 This checklist may help you successfully log in: